siramsay/100-days-of-code/README.md

 **Today's Progress**:

-1. JS Game / worked on UI and clip path from illustrator, sizing. used path()
+1. JS Game / worked on UI and clip path from Illustrator, sizing. used path()

 **Thoughts:**